If your dog ate a stick of butter, you may be wondering what to do. We’ve got the answers!

 Is Butter Bad For Dogs?

 Thankfully, butter is not a toxic ingredient for dogs.
 It is a dairy product that is made of mostly fat and protein.
 It’s solid at room temperature and refrigerated, but it can also be melted.
-It’s rich in saturated fat, which means that it contains little to no health benefits to your dog.
+It’s rich in saturated fat, which means that it offers little to no health benefits to your dog.
 Yet, unlike other ingredients and foods like grapes, onions, chocolate, or garlic, which are toxic, a stick of butter is typically not very harmful to dogs.
 While butter isn’t necessarily contaminated, that doesn’t mean that butter is suitable for your dog.
 Some dogs may not experience any side effects from eating a stick of butter.

 They may behave like they never even ate anything and continue playing and enjoying an activity.
 However, other dogs may be in for some significant digestive discomfort.
 However, dogs are lactose intolerant, meaning that the cream or milk components in the butter may cause some adverse side effects that your dog will need to deal with.
 Being lactose intolerant means that their stomach can’t produce the enzyme that breaks down the lactose found in butter.
 Much of their reaction to eating a stick of butter will stem from how tolerant their stomach and digestive system are.
 Other underlying health conditions may also affect how eating such a high amount of saturated fat will affect their system.